jmlauinger/retail-systems-analysis.html/README.md

 This repository contains an analysis related to:
-- retail development and real estate
+- Retail development and real estate
 - It is designed to assess how retail economics differs from other forms of land use.
+- It analyzes feasibility in isolation and in a mixed-use context.